secretlounge/secretlounge-ng/README.md

 You can then run `./util/blacklist.py unban 12345678` to remove the ban.

-2. **How do I demote somone I promoted to mod/admin at some point?**
+2. **How do I demote someone I promoted to mod/admin at some point?**

 If you already have an User ID in mind, proceed below.
 Otherwise you can either use the find utility like explained above or run